- Home

-Statistics show that around one in six UK adults experience back pain, and it’s particularly common later in life.
+Statistics show that around 80% of the UK population experiences back pain at some point in their lives, and it’s particularly common later in life.
 If left unchecked, back pain can be debilitating and significantly impact daily life.

 With that said, here are nine daily habits to help you avoid back pain.